InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Getting Started/Inplay BLE5.0 AT Command Set.md

 - ### **Target Device Configuration**

 This command *gets* or *sets* the target devices that are allowed to connect or scan.
-It is available when [scan activity](#scan-activity-configuration) or [initiating activity](#initiating-activity-configuration) is configured with right 'type' value.
+If [initiating activity](#initiating-activity-configuration) is configured as direct connection type, only first device in the device list is the target.
 Maximum 25 target devices can be set.

 It is only allowed by device with ‘Central role’ or ‘All role’, otherwise 1001H [error code](#error-code) is returned.